Was Cervantes Ever in Istanbul?

 Miguel de Cervantes

-The celebrated author of Don Quixote of La Mancha (originally Don Quijote de la Mancha in present-day Spanish) has been also linked to one of 's mosques, Kılıç Ali Paşa Mosque, situated in the Tophane district.
-The Turkish researcher Rasih Nuri İleri (1920-2014) claimed to have found the name of Cervantes among the slaves that worked in the of the mosque from 1578 to 1580, under the orders of Mimar Sinan, the great architect of the period[1].
+The celebrated author of Don Quixote of La Mancha (originally Don Quijote de la Mancha in present-day Spanish) has been also linked to one of Istanbul’s mosques, Kılıç Ali Paşa Mosque, situated in the Tophane district.
+The Turkish researcher Rasih Nuri İleri (1920-2014) claimed to have found the name of Cervantes among the slaves that worked in the construction of the mosque from 1578 to 1580, under the orders of Mimar Sinan, the great architect of the period[1].
 This theory, never supported by any academic publication, was later spread by several Turkish media sources[2][3].

-However, Cervantes' biography provides illuminating to help answer the question whether this claim is a historical fact or hearsay.
-Miguel de Cervantes (1547-1616) was born in Alcalá de Henares, a in the province of Madrid.
+However, Cervantes’ biography provides illuminating information to help answer the question whether this claim is a historical fact or hearsay.
+Miguel de Cervantes (1547-1616) was born in Alcalá de Henares, a city in the province of Madrid.
 Ever since he was very young, he showed a particular interest in the literary and theatre world and at the age of 23, he moved to Italy in order to master the classical arts.
 However, in 1571 he decided to join the Spanish fleet at the battle of Lepanto, a major clash between the Catholic states and the Ottomans for the control of the Mediterranean.
-Following this, Cervantes pursued his career, but it was cut short when he was captured by Ottoman pirates and taken to Algiers, which had become one of the main and most cosmopolitan cities of the Ottoman Empire, and was kept here in captivity between the years of 1575 and 1580.
+Following this, Cervantes pursued his military career, but it was cut short when he was captured by Ottoman pirates and taken to Algiers, which had become one of the main and most cosmopolitan cities of the Ottoman Empire, and was kept here in captivity between the years of 1575 and 1580.

 A painting of a Spanish ship fighting off Barbary Pirates